-This solid bronze Jesuit Pendant of Mission is 1.5 inches in diameter and is pre-strung with a stylish black neck cord.
+This solid bronze Jesuit Pendant of Mission is 1.5 inches in diameter and comes with either a black nylon cord or a bronze keychain.
 Familiar to Jesuits and students at Jesuit institutions, the letters IHS on this sunburst Ignatian pendant are the first three letters of the name “Jesus” in Greek: ΙΗΣ (“Jesus” in Greek: ΙΗΣΟΥΣ or Ιησους).
 Go forth and set the world on fire! is a fitting mission for those formed in the Jesuit tradition who have become “women and men with and for others.”

 An Ideal Gift for A Jesuit Teacher or Graduate

 This solid bronze, heirloom-quality Ignatian symbol of mission represents the core spiritual, theological and educational values of the Jesuit tradition.
 Our heirloom-quality Ignatian pendant is an ideal gift for teachers or for students graduating from any Jesuit high school or Jesuit university.
 Creator Mundi also offers special pricing for non-profit institutions (including schools), so call us if you wish to place a quantity order for the Ignatian Pendant of Mission.